aryanshrivastava3138/Life-Changer-Library04/README.md

 - Vercel (for web)
 - Netlify (for web)

-Make sure to update your environment variables in your deployment platform.
+Make sure to update your environment variables in your deployment platform and configure Firebase for production.

 ## Security Features

-- Row Level Security on all database tables
-- Secure authentication with Supabase Auth
+- Firebase Authentication with secure email/password
+- Firestore security rules for data protection
+- Role-based access control
 - Input validation and sanitization
-- Role-based access control
-- Secure payment processing
+- Secure file uploads with Firebase Storage

+## Push Notifications

+The app is set up to use Firebase Cloud Messaging (FCM) for push notifications:
+- Renewal alerts
+- Admin messages to students
+- System notifications

 ## Support

-For issues or questions, please check the documentation or contact the development team.
+For issues or questions, please check the Firebase documentation or contact the development team.

+## Migration from Supabase

+This project has been migrated from Supabase to Firebase for better scalability and features.
+All data structures and functionality remain the same, but now use Firebase services for authentication, database, and storage.